wiris/html-integrations/packages/mathtype-html-integration-devkit/doc/frameworks/AngularJS/tinymce/tinymce4.md

-# MathType for FroalaEditor in AngularJS
+# MathType for TinyMCE4 in AngularJS

 This guide explains how to use MathType as a plugin in Froala Editor using AngularJS.